seanmjohns/Coffee-Buddy/README.md

 Chrome is the only tested web browser for client use.

-There are known issues with running LocationSearch on FireFox.
+There are known issues with running CoffeeBuddy on FireFox.
 For example, you cannot create in-house accounts if using FireFox.
 You will still be able to log into the application if using google accounts.

 ## Server Setup (API Keys + MySQL server setup)